CMSgov/ab2d/README.md

    1. Configure the New Relic license key for development

-      *NOTE: Be sure to change the the new relic license key in the command below.*
+      *NOTE: Be sure to change "{your new relic license key}" below to the key that you retreived from 1Password.*

       *Format example for bash shell:*